Skip to Main Content

 Where Ghent's Wine Culture Comes to the Table

 Lange Steenstraat runs through one of Ghent's denser, more characterful quarters, a street where the medieval city's stone grain asserts itself in the facades and the pace of foot traffic settles into something more deliberate than the tourist corridors near the Graslei.
-Arriving at number ten, the address of Debra, you are already inside the logic of the city's serious restaurant scene rather than at its edges.
+Arriving at number ten, the address of Debra, you are in the centre of the city's serious restaurant scene.
 Ghent has long operated as a second city to Brussels in terms of international visibility, but locally it commands a dining culture shaped by proximity to both the Flemish coast and the agricultural richness of East Flanders.
 The restaurants that endure here tend to read that supply chain seriously.

 The White Star Signal: What Wine Recognition Means in Practice

-Debra's recognition by Star Wine List, awarded a White Star designation and published on the platform in July 2025, places it within a specific tier of European dining.
+Debra is a restaurant in Ghent, Belgium, and it earned a White Star designation from Star Wine List in July 2025.
 Star Wine List's White Star is not a volume accolade; it marks restaurants where the wine program demonstrates coherence, depth, and editorial intent.
 In Belgium, a country with no wine production of its own but a sophisticated importing culture built over centuries, that kind of recognition carries a particular weight.
 Belgian restaurants historically built their cellars on Burgundy and the northern Rhône before most international markets discovered those categories, and the better Ghent establishments carry that lineage in their lists today.

-Get Exclusive Access →Within Ghent specifically, wine-serious restaurants occupy a recognisable bracket.
 They tend to price against the quality of their lists rather than simply against the cost of their food.
 They also tend to treat the meal as a structure designed around what is being poured as much as what is being plated.
-Debra's White Star places it in that peer set, alongside the kind of room where a sommelier's recommendation shapes the arc of the evening rather than simply accompanying it.
+Debra's White Star places it in that comparable set, alongside the kind of room where a sommelier's recommendation shapes the arc of the evening rather than simply accompanying it.
 Peer establishments in the city, including Jan Van den Bon and Ferri, operate within a broadly comparable frame of formality and food seriousness, though each stakes out its own position in terms of cuisine direction.

 The Ritual of the Meal in a Room Like This